alexchilcott/alexchilcott.github.io/src/content/posts/when-is-a-black-box-test-not-a-black-box-test/index.md

 assert_eq!(status_code, StatusCode::INTERNAL_SERVER_ERROR);
 ```

-In our `Act` phase, we make a request to our service's `/metrics` endpoint, just as Prometheus would:
+In our `Act` phase, we make an HTTP request to our service's `/metrics` endpoint, just as Prometheus would:

 ```rust
 let response = test_harness